Rukhmabai: Career

-Rukhmabai received support from the likes of Dr. Edith Pechey (then working at the Cama Hospital) who not only encouraged her but helped raise funds for her further education.
+Rukhmabai received support from the likes of Edith Pechey (then working at the Cama Hospital) who not only encouraged her but helped raise funds for her further education.
 Other supporters included Shivajirao Holkar who donated 500 Rupees for "demonstrating courage to intervene against traditions", suffrage activists like Eva McLaren and Walter McLaren, the Countess of Dufferin's Fund for Supplying Medical Aid to the Women of India, Adelaide Manning and others who helped establish "The Rukhmabai Defence Committee" to help gather fund towards supporting her cause of continuing education.
 In 1889, Rukhmabai set sail to study medicine in England.

-In 1894, she received her Doctor of Medicine from the London School of Medicine for Women having also studied at the Royal Free Hospital.
+In 1894, she received her Doctor of Medicine from the London School of Medicine for Women (LSMW) having also studied at the Royal Free Hospital.
 Doctors Kadambini Ganguly and Anandi Gopal Joshi were the first Indian women to have received medical degrees in 1886.
-But only Dr. Ganguly went on to practice medicine, making Rukhmabai the second woman to both receive a medical degree and practice medicine.
+But only Ganguly went on to practice medicine, making Rukhmabai the second woman to both receive a medical degree and practice medicine.

 In 1895, she returned to India and worked as the Chief Medical Officer at the Women's Hospital in Surat.
 In 1918, she turned down the offer of a role in the Woman's Medical Service, opting instead to work at the Zenana (Woman's) State Hospital in Rajkot until her retirement in 1929.
 She established the Red Cross Society at Rajkot.
 Rukhmabai chose to settle in Bombay after her retirement.

 Later life

-In 1929 after her retirement, she publishing a pamphlet titled "Purdah - the need for its abolition" arguing that young widows were being denied the chance to actively contribute to Indian society.
+In 1929 after her retirement, she published a pamphlet titled "Purdah - the need for its abolition" arguing that young widows were being denied the chance to actively contribute to Indian society.